Contractor Selection Guidelines

 A Few Guidelines to Help You Make the Right Choice

 Planning to have an interior or exterior painting project done soon?
-Selecting the right painter for your project can seem a little daunting.
+Now selecting the right painting contractor for your project can seem a little daunting.
 Here are a few guidelines to make the process a little easier.
 There are three main areas you should consider when evaluating painting contractors for your project: company reputation, the written proposal, and professionalism.

 Evaluating Contractor Reputation

-Before you start, ask yourself these questions about each company that bid on your project:
+Ask yourself the following questions about each company that bid on your project:

 - Did you receive a list of references and/or addresses to drive by as examples of completed work?